 Following the settlement of the Great Salt Lake Valley in July of 1847 pioneers used bartering to carry on commerce.
 The first currency, in the form of “bank bills” in what would become the Utah Territory, was signed by Brigham Young on January 1, 1849.
 Gold dust and gold coins were used prior to and after this currency and other currencies that were put into circulation.
 Prior to the development of banks, merchants as early as 1859 performed banking functions within their commodity businesses.
 Banks were organized within the second decade after settlement.
 In 1873 Brigham Young chartered the oldest currently operating bank today in Utah.

 Utah has strong local and nationally chartered financial institutions with the experience to work with all the financial needs of business in Utah.
-In the first quarter of 2013, the cluster (as defined by GOED) represents 4,571 businesses with more than 47,000 jobs.
-These jobs pay an average annual wage of $65,771, or 162% of Utah’s average wages.
+In the fourth quarter of 2013, the cluster (as defined by GOED) represents 4,509 businesses with nearly 49,000 jobs.
+These jobs pay an average annual wage of $62,296, or 146% of Utah’s average wages.

 With 89 state-chartered institutions and a combined total of $444.7 billion in total asset distribution, the State of Utah has a significant financial services industry.
 According to 2012 data from the Department of Financial Institutions, Utah is home to the highest number of industrial banks in the nation with 30 chartered industrial banks and eight of these institutions are in the top ten industrial banks in the country by asset size.